AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Evaluation

 Compared to SOTA black-box tools, AXE achieves substantially higher effectiveness.
 At Success@5, AXE reaches 30\% while T-Agent and AutoGPT reach 10\%.
 At Success@1, AXE reaches 25\% while T-Agent is 7.5\% and AutoGPT is 2.5\%.
 AXE in black-box mode attains 10\% at Success@5 and 7.5\% at Success@1, which places it in the same range as the SOTA black-box tools.

-A direct comparison between AXE (grey-box, multi-agent) and AXE (black-box) isolates the impact of adding vulnerability metadata and the Explorer agent.
-Removing grey-box inputs reduces Success@1 from 25\% to 7.5\% and Success@5 from 30\% to 10\%, showing that source-guided context and structured exploration of vulnerable source code substantially improve both single-run and multi-run exploitation rates.
+A direct comparison between AXE and AXE-BlackBox isolates the effect of localized report context and source-guided exploration.
+Removing the suspected weakness category, suspected source-code location, source-code access, and Explorer agent reduces Success@1 from 25\% to 7.5\% and Success@5 from 30\% to 10\%.
+This shows that the 3$\times$ gain over black-box methods is primarily a gain from localized grey-box confirmation rather than from agent architecture alone.

-Comparing AXE (grey-box, multi-agent) against a single-agent grey-box baseline that collapses planning, exploration, and execution into one agent, we observe that AXE improves Success@1 from 15\% to 25\% and Success@5 from 17.5\% to 30\%.
-These gains indicate that the multi-agent decomposition contributes additional robustness beyond grey-box information access alone.
+Comparing AXE against the single-agent grey-box baseline isolates the effect of role specialization under the same information boundary.
+Both systems receive the same suspected weakness category, source-code location, source code, and running target.
+AXE improves Success@1 from 15\% to 25\% and Success@5 from 17.5\% to 30\%, indicating that role specialization adds robustness beyond grey-box information access alone.

 \textbf{Efficiency conditional on success.} To assess efficiency conditional on success, Table~\ref{tab:rq1-efficiency} reports AvgTCA and SE for methods for which attempt-level execution traces are available.
 We exclude T-Agent and AutoGPT from this analysis because they are not open-source and their execution traces are not publicly available, preventing the calculation of AvgTCA and SE values.
 Grey-box AXE attains the highest Success Efficiency with SE of 0.28, while AXE in black-box mode achieves SE of 0.08, and the single-agent grey-box baseline achieves SE of 0.18.
 Grey-box AXE also reduces AvgTCA from 2.00 in black-box mode to 1.67, indicating improved convergence on successful cases.
 Although the single-agent baseline exhibits the lowest AvgTCA at 1.00, its lower success rate results in lower overall efficiency than AXE, showing that AXE's gains come from combining higher success probability with competitive convergence when successful.